Part I: Trusted Journalism Under Fire

 Some sensationalized events - “yellow journalism” in the late 19th century helped fuel the Spanish-American War - while others staked their reputation on sober reporting.
 The Christian Science Monitor, founded in 1908, was deliberately created to combat sensationalism by offering fair, fact-based news.

-For dictators and strongmen, critical journalism has always proven dangerous.
+Dictators have always regarded critical journalism as dangerous.
 Hitler’s thugs beat and murdered reporters even before he seized power in 1933.
 The British in colonial India censored news about the Bengal famine of 1943, which claimed an estimated three million lives.
 Some news outlets complied; others resisted.

 Trump's constantly changing perception of Russia's war in Ukraine.